ertugrulsagdic/flutter_code_generator/README.md

 This is the README for the Code Generator extension.
 This extension generates the files needed for the Flutter Architecture.

+Open command palette in VS Code then search for the Features below.

+Then the code will generate the files with boiler plate codes inside.

 ## Features

 ### Generate View Layer